oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   ![The Logs option for the live feed](images/feed-logs.png)

 This view summarizes all runs of the live feed to show the files that have been loaded, and if there were any errors or rejected rows.
-In this case, there were none!
+In this case, there were none, so we know the data has been loaded completely.

 This completes the setup of the live table feed.
-As new csv files with the same structure as the file just uploaded arrive in cloud object storage, they will automatically be loaded into the Autonomous Database, to facilitate fast data analysis.
+As new csv files with the same structure as the file just uploaded arrive in the cloud object storage bucket, they will automatically be loaded into the MOVIE\_SALES table in the Autonomous Database, to facilitate fast data analysis.

 ## RECAP

-In this lab, you used Data Studio to set up a continuous feed of data into the Autonomous Database from cloud storage.
+In this lab, you used Data Studio to set up a notification-based feed of data into the Autonomous Database from cloud storage.
 This is a very useful option where you have large volumes of data arriving into cloud object storage as files but which you need to participate in performance-critical analysis in the database.

 ## Acknowledgements